 Our office and workshop is located in a house in Jakarta.
 It is the heart of our day-to-day operations.
 Raw materials are stored, sorted, washed, and sewn.
 Here, orders are processed, tours to Cirendeu begin and end, workshops are conducted and medical needs tended to.

-Wanting to volunteer or visit?
+Wanting to visit?

 In Indonesia, most of the new school academic year for 2023 – 2024 started at the beginning of July.
 At the end of 2022, the President of RI lifted the Enforcement of Community Activity Restrictions.
 Since the beginning of 2023, things have started normalising.
 This new school year of 2023 – 2024 is now back …

 A Passionate and Inspiring Student named Syfa We would like to congratulate and welcome XSProject’s new college student this year, her name is Syfa.
 Syfa’s education has been fully supported by XSProject since she was in Grade 1.
 Syfa is a passionate and enthusiastic student who aspires to become a journalist.
 To achieve her dream, …

 This article was written by Carrie Crozier and originally published in the April 2023 ANZA E-Newsletter (click here to read it).
 We are grateful to ANZA for sharing and raising awareness about XSProject.
 Many ANZA members will recognize the name XSProject – all one word – from our bazaars and coffee morning vendor visits, but …